wso2-extensions/apim-handler-pingai/DEVELOPER_GUIDE.md

     </LimitTransportHeaders>
    ```

-Only the intercept of headers mentioned and present in the transport headers will be sent to ASE in both sideband calls.
+Only the intercept of headers mentioned and present in the transport headers are sent to ASE in both sideband calls.

 *If there is a transport header which changes with each request, it is essential to use this feature and drop that header.
-Otherwise feature will not be useful in the async and hybrid modes.*
+Otherwise, this feature will not be useful when working with async and hybrid modes.*

-### Other Configurations
+### Other configurations
-#### Http Client Configurations
+#### HTTP client configurations
-Configurations regarding the Http Client can be changed as follows.
+Configurations with regard to the HTTP Client can be changed as follows.
   ```
     <DataPublisher>
         <MaxPerRoute>500</MaxPerRoute>